slavistan/dotfiles/README.md

   Install the funky module (1) or print this help (2).
 ```

-The properly installed module may be called via
+The properly installed module may be called via `./install.zsh -m funkymodule
-`./install.zsh -m funkymodule arg0 arg1 ...`.
-Any arguments passed after the
+arg0 arg1 ...`.
+Any arguments passed after the module name are directly
-module name are directly forwarded to the implementation. `./install.zsh -m funkymodule`
+forwarded to the implementation. `./install.zsh -m funkymodule` is simply
-is simply a wrapper around the `__install_funkymodule` shell function.
-The
+a wrapper around the `__install_funkymodule` shell function.
+The responsibility
-responsibility of correctly responding to calls and of proper handling of arguments
+of correctly responding to calls and of proper handling of arguments lies fully
-lies fully with the implementation.
-Given the above `./install.zsh -m funkymodule --help`
+with the function implementation.
+Given the above `./install.zsh -m funkymodule
-will simply print the above usage help, albeit without the substituted function name.
+--help` will simply print the above usage help, albeit without the substituted
+function name.

 As a final remark note that the name of the subdirectory may be freely chosen as
 well as the module's name provided the filename matches the pattern